Photo by Larry Bleiberg

 “It was so hurtful.
 I was crying,” said the 36-year-old from Oakland, California.
 “I felt a lot of anger.
 I felt frustration.
 I wanted to talk.
 I wanted to be quiet.
 There were so many emotions looking at that.”

 But she’s certain about one thing: The public acknowledgment of the racial terror white Americans perpetrated on African Americans is long overdue.
-The new Legacy Museum and National Memorial for Peace and Justice documents more than 4,000 victims of lynching from 1877 to 1950, public killings that have been largely ignored and publicly unacknowledged.
+The Legacy Museum and National Memorial for Peace and Justice documents more than 4,000 victims of lynching from 1877 to 1950, public killings that have been largely ignored and publicly unacknowledged.
 Until now.

 “Our memorial will become a report card about which communities have owned up to their history and which haven’t.”